-If an Owner request to undertake development activity on units under a HAP contract.
-The owner may undertake development activity on units currently under a HAP contract once approved to do so by KCDC.
+If an Owner request to undertake development activity on units under a HAP contract, the owner may undertake development activity on units currently under a HAP contract once approved to do so by KCDC.
 The owner may not request, and a KCDC may not approve, the owner's request within the first five years of the effective date of the HAP contract except in extraordinary circumstances (e.g., the units were damaged by fire, natural disaster, etc.).
 The owner's request must include a description of the development activity proposed to be undertaken and the length of time, if any, it is anticipated that the units will not meet HQS.
 If any of the units will not meet Housing Quality Standards during the period of the development activity, the owner's request must include a description of how the families will be rehoused during the period the units will not meet Housing Quality Standards.
 Housing assistance payments may not be made during the time the units are not in compliance with Housing Quality Standards requirements during the development activity.
-KCDC may choose to temporarily remove units from the PBV HAP contract during the time the units will not meet Housing Quality Standards during the time the units will not meet Housing Quality Standards during the time the units will not meet Housing Quality Standards requirements during the development activity.
-KCDC may choose to temporarily remove units from the PBV HAP contract during the time the units will not meet Housing Quality Standards during the time the units will not meet Housing Quality Standards during the time the units will not meet Housing Quality Standards requirements during the development activity.
+KCDC may choose to temporarily remove units from the PBV HAP contract during the time the units will not meet Housing Quality Standards requirements during the development activity.
+KCDC may choose to temporarily remove units from the PBV HAP contract during the time the units will not meet Housing Quality Standards requirements during the development activity.
+KCDC may choose to temporarily remove units from the PBV HAP contract during the time the units will not meet Housing Quality Standards requirements during the development activity.
+KCDC may from time to time, exercise the discretion afforded to PHA's under Section 983.154 (f) where the PHA may sign an AHAP or HAP (as applicable) for projects after the new construction or rehabilitation work has already started so long as it meets the applicable requirements of 983.153.